Safety

 vertical stability line

-An imaginary line drawn through the vehicle's center of gravity and the load's center of gravity on a powered industrial truck.
+An imaginary line drawn through the vehicle’s center of gravity and the load’s center of gravity on a PIT.
 The position of the vertical stability line helps to determine vehicle stability.

-The distance between the centerlines of the front and rear wheels of a powered industrial truck.
-The wheel base helps to determine stability.
+The distance between the centerlines of the front and rear wheels of a PIT.
+The wheelbase helps to determine stability.